Skip to main content

 Searching Within Collections

-# Search by collection name
+# Search specific collection

-# Search multiple collections (mix names and IDs)
+# Search multiple collections

 # Search all accessible collections

 Use collection names for convenience or UUIDs for precision.
-Omit collection_ids entirely to search across all your collections.

 Managing Collections